sliemelela/ibos-cijfertracking/README.md

 ### Solutions by existing apps

 - Microsoft Excel: An argument could be made to keep track of the results using Microsoft Excel, but that entails a non-user friendly environment for both students/parents and new tutors that are not familiar with Microsoft Excel.
 - Magister: At virtually any school in The Netherlands, the application "Magister" is used to keep track of the performance of the students.
-The problem with Magister is that you can not properly see that changes in performance of the students, because the only thing that "Magister" keeps track of are the actual grades.
+The problem with Magister is that you can not properly see the changes in performance of the students, because the only thing that "Magister" keeps track of are the actual grades.
 There are no relevant summaries included that may guide or help the tutors or teachers.
 Magister is good for storing grades, but not handy for any meaningful analysis.
 Besides this, it would not be practical (or even ethical) to ask for all the login information of all the students such that the tutors can view

 ## Languages and utilities
 This application is going to be run on a flask server.
 For this reason, we use: